mediaelement/mediaelement/docs/guidelines.md

 If, during development, only the ActionScript files were affected, type `sh compile_swf.sh` and it will build the compiled files in `/local-build/` directory.
 Then just copy the files and put them inside `/build/` directory.

+Or, simply, type in Terminal `grunt shell` to create all the SWF files in the right place.

 <a id="building"></a>
 ## Building with Grunt

 To compile ALL the files, in your Terminal window just type `grunt` in the root of the project.

-If during the development was not necessary to do any changes to the Flash files, type `grunt html5only`.
-That way, the Flash files will remain intact.
-You can also type `grunt html5debug` to avoid removing the console messages.
+You can also type `grunt debug` to avoid removing the console messages.

 Additionally, `grunt` can accept 2 extra options to create custom bundles: one for more player features and another one to integrate renderers.